qrakhen/periodiq/periodiq/README.md

 designed to provide a pleasant and simple yet well-structured and guided coding experience.

-_Periodiq_'s main application case is intended to be targeted at the structured and organized creation of platform-independent applications - but it doesn't close the other doors: _Periodiq_ invites you to convert your creative, experimental and innovative output and ideas into working applications.
+_Periodiq_'s main application case is intended to be targeted at the structured and organized creation of platform-independent applications, but it doesn't close the other doors: _Periodiq_ invites you to convert your creative, experimental and innovative output and ideas into working applications.
 _Periodiq_ comes with just as much rules as really needed, but always keeps them as little as possible.